-Although symptoms fade away rapidly, most patients do not seek medical help.
-Between 10 and 15 percent of TIA patients have a full-blown stroke within 3 months.
+Because symptoms fade away rapidly, most patients do not seek medical help.
+However, between 10-15 percent of TIA patients have a full-blown stroke within 3 months.
 This is why recognizing the signs of a TIA and seeking medical attention is important.

-Rapid evaluation and treatment of patients who experienced a mini-stroke, either in specially designed TIA clinics or the emergency room, can significantly reduce the risk of subsequent stroke.
+Rapid evaluation and treatment of people who experienced a mini-stroke, either in specially designed TIA clinics or the emergency room, can significantly reduce the risk of a subsequent stroke.

 Contents of this article: